-The last few decades have seen a resurgence of exactly-solvable physical systems, which appear ubiquitously in modern fundamental physics.
-For example, they have been at the heart of recent advances in our understanding of the relationship between gauge field theory and string theory (the so-called 'gauge-string correspondence').
-The mathematical beauty of such models is often seen in new algebraic structures (usually 'quantum groups' of some kind), and we have been involved in the discovery and development of many of these.
+The last few decades have seen a resurgence of exactly-solvable physical systems that appear ubiquitously in modern fundamental physics.
+These have been at the heart of recent advances in our understanding of the relationship between gauge field theory and string theory (gauge-string correspondence).